RoopalDixit/Automatic_Speech_Recognition/ASR/README.md

 - **TDT: Efficient Sequence Transduction by Jointly Predicting Tokens and Durations** (Xu et al., NVIDIA, 2023) — the Token-and-Duration Transducer decoding approach used by the Parakeet-TDT models in this project, which reduces decoding steps by predicting skip-durations jointly with tokens.
 - **Whisper: Robust Speech Recognition via Large-Scale Weak Supervision** (Radford et al., OpenAI, 2022) — the general-purpose ASR model used as a comparison baseline in the Step 3 WER benchmarking.
 - **Moonshine** (Useful Sensors, 2024) — a small, low-latency-optimized ASR model family used as a second comparison baseline, relevant given this project's own low-latency/edge-deployment goals.
-- **Silero VAD** (Silero Team) — the lightweight voice activity detection model planned for Step 5, used broadly in production streaming-speech systems for its speed/accuracy tradeoff on CPU.
+- **Silero VAD** (Silero Team) — the lightweight voice activity detection model used in Step 5 for detecting speech vs. silence, broadly used in production streaming-speech systems for its speed/accuracy tradeoff on CPU.
 - **Mimi: a streaming neural audio codec** (Kyutai / Moshi team, 2024) — relevant to a stretch goal of this project (feeding codec-compressed audio into the ASR pipeline) and directly related to Frisson Labs' own published work on full-duplex voice architectures.
 - **Moshi: a speech-text foundation model for real-time dialogue** (Kyutai, 2024) — the full-duplex conversational architecture that motivates this project's eventual barge-in/turn-taking design in Steps 6+.